-They’ve also revised the locking mechanism to make it easier to use – though we’ll have to wait for SHARP to test the new Evo-One 2 to see if they’ve kept that excellent locking mechanism that resulted in the chin bar staying locked and closed during 100% of the impact tests (make sure you read our Safety section for more information).
+They’ve also revised the locking mechanism to make it easier to use – but they’ve also kept that excellent SHARP test score that’s not only awarded the Evo-One 2 an excellent SHARP 4 stars (out of 5) but it’s resulted in the chin bar staying locked and closed during 100% of the impact tests (make sure you read our Safety section for more information).

 The Evo-One has always been a great helmet to use day-to-day.
 Comfortable, great ventilation and that fantastic out-of-the-way chin guard giving a proper open-faced riding experience.
 All at a good price too.
 And now we’re onto the second generation of the Evo-One, then word is many of the niggles have been sorted out which should make the Evo One 2 a great and versatile helmet to live with.